 Under the model, participating hospices will provide services that are currently available under the Medicare hospice benefit for routine home care and respite levels of care, but cannot be separately billed under Medicare Parts A, B, and D. Model services are available around the clock, 365 calendar days per year.
 CMS pays a per-beneficiary per-month (PBPM) fee ranging from $200 to $400 to participating hospices when delivering these services under the model.

-Due to robust interest, CMS has expanded the model from an originally anticipated 30 Medicare-certified hospices to over 140 Medicare-certified hospices and extended the duration of the model from 3 to 5 years.
-Participating hospices were randomly assigned to one of two cohorts.
-The first cohort began providing services to beneficiaries on January 1, 2016, and the second cohort began providing services on January 1, 2018.
+Due to robust interest, CMS originally expanded the model participation from an anticipated 30 Medicare-certified hospices to over 140 Medicare-certified hospices and extended the duration of the model from 3 to 5 years.
+In June 2020, CMS extended the model for an additional year, through 2021.
+As of June 2020, 82 hospices are participating in MCCM.

 Questions about the Medicare Care Choices Model can be sent to CareChoices@cms.hhs.gov.